jdbateman/Lendivine/README.md

 ## Technical overview

-The project is written and compiled in Swift 2.2 for an iOS base version of 8.4.
+The project is written and compiled in Swift 2.0 for an iOS base version of 8.4. using XCode version 7.1.

 ### Build Lendivine